 You probably haven’t interrogated yourself thoroughly enough to know what you want out of life.
 There isn’t anything wrong with you, but you might be setting yourself up for one hell of a midlife crisis when you realize you have a stack of unexpressed, unacknowledged dreams and goals.

 Sweet Hufflepuff, you need to get in touch with your inner Slytherin.
 Dig deep and ask yourself what you would regret leaving undone on your deathbed.
 What brings you a sense of pride?
 What activities rejuvenate you emotionally?
-What scares you, yet also attracts you?
+And what scares you, yet also attracts you?
 Wake the dragon sleeping within your tiny badger’s heart.

 Alternatively, you may just be someone who’s very content with their lot in life, and there isn’t much you want that money can buy.
 In which case, Jesus Christ you’re well-adjusted!
 Congratulations.
 I’m sure you’ll be beatified any day now.